 Q. What percentage of vitamins are lost through heat dissipation during the flour grinding process?

-A. Very little [if you use a Lee Household Flour Mill].
-The flour is not overheated in the Lee Mill.
+A. Very little.
+The flour is not overheated in the Lee Household Flour Mill.
 The air flow through the grinding chamber dries the flour and stops the progress of oxidation of oils that otherwise is very rapid.
 In usual milling the wheat is moistened before grinding to toughen the germ and bran to ensure their complete removal.
 This moisture hastens the deterioration of the oils and vitamins remaining.

 Q. What is the cause of warts?
 How do you eliminate them?
 Is it a mineral deficiency?